Frequently Asked Questions

 Over the years, quieter on-board 4-stroke engines have been adopted by the outfitters.
 These newer motors are quieter, and have minimized CO2 emissions leaving a smaller carbon footprint.
 The motor is not loud or annoying and will not disrupt your experience on the river.
 You are traveling between 8-9 mph during the calmer waters and will likely hear the wind whistling past your ears more than anything else.

 This depends on your fitness level and prior injuries/ailments.
 Upper Canyon trips/hiking up and out requires greater stamina/endurance and is more demanding on the heart and lungs.
 This route is easier on the joints but requires more muscular strength.
 An advantage is that you will already be acclimated to the dry canyon environment from your rafting adventure, and as you ascend you’ll be hiking out of the heat.
 The temperature at the rim is about 20 degrees cooler than at the bottom of the canyon.
 Trekking poles are highly recommended as they can significantly reduce the stress on your lower leg muscles/joints by distributing the weight to your upper body muscles.
-Lower canyon trips while less taxing with regards to cardio, is much more strenuous on the ankles/knees/hips and calf muscles.
+Antelope Lower Canyon Trips while less taxing with regards to cardio, is much more strenuous on the ankles/knees/hips and calf muscles.
 There is a significant amount of abuse that your joints endure due to constant downhill trekking, especially when you include the additional weight from your day or backpack.
 This descent should be attempted by those who do not have major joint issues which can cause potential problems during this hike.
 Note that you will be hiking into the heat.
 Depending on the time of year, the temperature at the rim can be in the upper 40’s and temperatures may reach 110 at the bottom.
 Trekking poles are highly recommended as they can significantly reduce the stress on your lower leg muscles/joints by distributing the weight to your upper body muscles.
 Focusing on strengthening your leg muscles (calves and quads) is a crucial part of a successful hike.

 Regardless of raft type (motor, non-motor) these raft trips are active and include daily side canyon hikes (elective).
 On these hikes, you will often cross streams, have step up onto larger rocks, so Ideally getting some exercise prior is recommended.
 Break in your new shoes, walk around in your new river sandals a hand full of times to avoid blisters.
 Walk around your neighbourhood and perhaps an elliptical machine or stair master for a couple of weeks prior.
-If, however, you are planning a partial canyon trip (upper or lower canyon route) which requires a strenuous 7.5-9.5 mile hike in or out of the canyon, a more serious workout program must be adopted at least 2 months in advance of your trip.
+If, however, you are planning a partial Grand canyon trip (upper or lower canyon route) which requires a strenuous 7.5-9.5 mile hike in or out of the canyon, a more serious workout program must be adopted at least 2 months in advance of your trip.
 Contact us and we can provide additional information.

 1. Wearing brand new, not broken-in shoes or sandals which will cause blisters and other sores.